hruboson/nixos-conf/README.md

 ## 3.3 Home-manager <a name="home-manager"></a>

+Home-manager lets you manage user files (typically dotfiles) through nix configuration.
+This can be quite nice if you have a certain themes, keybinds or other settings you want to apply to multiple programs at once in your nix configuration.

 ### 3.3.1 Plasma-manager <a name="plasma-manager"></a>

 Plasma-manager is a tool for managing your KDE configuration declaratively.